nystrom/rivo/docs/design.md

 > TODO: Matching of type is checked for completeness within a module.
 Matching of open types is not checked for completeness.

+## Linking

+> This section overrides other sections that discuss linking.

+Types and functions can be extended in any module.
+Instances of traits can be implemented in any module.

 ## Linking open functions

 Types can be extended in any module.